Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/upload-nft.rst

         ]
     }

-So far you have installed the required libraries, prepared a setup for our development environment, installed Docker and IPFS, and imported your first image to IPFS.
+So far you have installed the required libraries, prepared a setup for our development environment, installed IPFS, and imported your first image to IPFS.

 Continue to the :ref:`next part<build-smart-contract>` of the tutorial to build your smart contract and initialize it.